alanng10/class-lang/Docue/Article/System/a.md

 System is plat to do execute.
 System is execute plat.

-System abstract is not tagged with the existence of specific form.
+System is not tagged with the existence of specific form.